Sistemo v0.6.0: Web Dashboard

 Start the daemon and open http://localhost:7777/dashboard/ in your browser.
 On first visit, you'll create an admin account.
 After that, sessions are managed with JWT tokens.

-Deploy VMs from the browser
+Deploy machines from the browser

 In-browser SSH terminal

-Click into any running VM to open a full terminal session.
+Click into any running machine to open a full terminal session.
 This is a real SSH connection over WebSocket using xterm.js — not a simplified console.
 Copy, paste, scrollback, resize — it all works.

 Docker image builds with live progress